-Figure 492: DHCP Server
+Figure 458: DHCP Server

-- First configure any excluded addresses, including the address for this switch. - ◆ Then configure address pools for the network interfaces.
+- First configure any excluded addresses, including the address for this switch. - Then configure address pools for the network interfaces.
 You can configure up to 8 network address pools.
 You can also manually bind an address to a specific client if required.
 However, any fixed addresses must fall within the range of an existing network address pool.
-You can configure up to 32 fixed host addresses (i.e., entering one address per pool). - ◆ If the DHCP server is running, you must disable it and then re-enable it to implement any configuration changes.
-This can be done on the IP Service > DHCP > Server (Configure Global) page.
+You can configure up to 32 fixed host addresses (i.e., entering one address per pool).